H.R. 1329: Smithsonian American Women’s History Museum Act

 Why it matters

 H.R.
-1329 would place the Smithsonian American Women’s History Museum at the South Monument site on the National Mall, bordered by 14th Street Southwest, Jefferson Drive Southwest, Raoul Wallenberg Place Southwest, and Independence Avenue Southwest.
-The President could choose a different site, but only within 180 days after the bill becomes law.
+1329 would place the Smithsonian American Women's History Museum on the South Monument site on the National Mall, the undeveloped land across from the National Museum of African American History and Culture.
+The President could pick a different site, but only within 180 days after the bill became law.

-The biggest change is about museum content.
+The biggest fight was over content.
 The bill says the museum's mission is to present the history, achievements, and lived experiences of biological women in the United States, and it bars the museum from identifying or depicting any biological male as female.

-It also adds a viewpoint requirement.
-The museum's council would have to seek, to the maximum extent possible, equal representation of different political viewpoints and authentic experiences held by women in the United States when creating or substantially revising exhibits and programs.
+It also adds a viewpoint rule.
+The museum's council would have to seek, to the extent practicable, equal representation of different political viewpoints and experiences held by women in the United States when it builds or substantially revises exhibits and programs.

 H.R.
 1329 Bill Summary